colbrac/Domoticz-SolaxCloud-Script/README.md

 # Domoticz-SolaxCloud-Plugin

-SolaxCloud Scraper as a cronjob..
-No idea how to make a plugin for domoticz yet
+SolaxCloud Scraper as a cronjob.

 Make virtual sensors and add them to the script